James Chatters: Professional background

-Kennewick Man discovery
+Ancient One discovery

 On July 28, 1996, two local students, Will Thomas and Dave Deacy, discovered a skull embedded in the mud and underbrush of the south bank of the Columbia River, while they were wandering alongside the river during the Tri-City Water Follies hydroplane boat races.
 After they alerted a local police officer, a local dive team went out to the area, gathered more bone fragments along with the skull, then taped off the shore for protection, as a possible crime scene.

 At the time of the discovery, Chatters owned a forensics consulting business called Applied Paleoscience, in which he often worked with local government officials and law enforcement to assist with criminal investigations.
 He also consulted with Northwest tribes to assist with protection and repatriation of Native American remains discovered throughout the Columbia Basin.

 On the early evening of the discovery, the Benton County Coroner, Floyd Johnson, called Chatters to ask him to take a look at the skull to determine if it belonged to a current or recent crime victim.
 Chatters, eager to help, invited Johnson to bring the skull over to his home, after which they quickly returned to the discovery site to gather more skeletal remains, before the sun would set that evening.
 His initial assessment determined that the skull displayed characteristics consistent with ancient Paleo-Indian remains.
 Subsequent tests determined that the remains dated back to a calibrated age of 9,800 years.

 Chatters' scientific findings brought controversy to the discovery and triggered a nine-year legal battle between scientists, the US Army Corps of Engineers, and Native American tribes, who attempted to claim the remains as one of their ancestors, in accordance with the Native American Graves Protection and Repatriation Act (NAGPRA).
 Various Northwest tribes, including the Umatilla, Yakama, Colville, Nez Perce, and Wanapum nations all asserted rights to claim the remains for immediate reburial, without further scientific study or examination.
 The US Army Corps of Engineers, who oversaw the land where the remains were found, agreed to comply with the requests of the tribes.
 Before the transfer could be made, eight scientists filed a lawsuit asserting their legal right to study the remains.
 They believed that the bones were a rare national treasure, that held the potential to reveal vital information about the peopling of the North American continent.

-In 2002, a federal court in the state of Oregon ruled that the tribes failed to establish viable and definitive cultural links between themselves and Kennewick Man.
+In 2002, a federal court in the state of Oregon ruled that the tribes failed to establish viable and definitive cultural links between themselves and Ancient One, formerly known as, Kennewick Man.
 This ruling opened up the way for Chatters and the team of eight scientists to study the remains.
 Following an appeal in February 2004, a panel of the United States Court of Appeals for the Ninth Circuit upheld the decision.
 The ruling additionally set a precedent, ensuring that any future discovery of ancient remains would also be made available for scientific studies.